AndrewRadev/ember_tools.vim/README.md

 - Also, on the `serviceName: Ember.service.inject()` line, `gf` on serviceName will work
 - `gf` on a file-relative import, say `../../mixins/foobar`, works correctly

+The other big thing you can do is use the `:Extract <component-name>` command to extract an emblem partial into its own component.

 Works well with [projectionist](https://github.com/tpope/vim-projectionist) and a custom projections file: https://gist.github.com/AndrewRadev/3524ee46bca8ab349329